dskleingeld/new-server-setup/readme.md

 ## Forwarding and TLS
 HAproxy is used to
 - forwarding https traffic to backends based on url
-- handle tls termination (port 443 and 8443)
+- handle tls termination (port 443 and matrix)

 HAproxy is started by systemd as root, binds to privelledged ports and then runs as that user *haproxy*.
 I use systemd to sandbox HAproxy as much as possible.
 I use certbot to request and renew the certificate.
 Certbot is ran twice a day using systemd timers.